codeconscious/ccvtac/README.md

   // Information about your downloader tool.
   "downloader": {
-    // The name of the command -- i.e., the command you would enter on your command line.
+    // The name of the program -- i.e., the name you would enter on your command line.
-    // Defaults to "yt-dlp".
     "name": "yt-dlp",

     // The full command you use to update your downloader.